SamMerc/sajax/docs/quickstart.md

 )
 ```

 Since the active region's latitude/longitude are unaffected by `sp_orb` — only the planet's trajectory rotates — a spot that produces a clear crossing anomaly at `sp_orb=0` can end up entirely missed by a polar (`sp_orb≈90`) chord, even though the transit depth and duration are unchanged.
-See `introduction.ipynb`'s Case 6 for a full side-by-side comparison (light curve + stellar-disc animation) of an aligned vs. polar transit of the same spot.
+See `introduction.ipynb`'s Case 6 for a full side-by-side comparison (light curve + stellar-disc animation) of an aligned vs. inclined transit of the same spot.

 ### Case 5: Time-evolving active regions